 Whether you’re new to firearms, or a lifelong gun owner, knowing what to look for when buying a used gun can be daunting.
-However, if you follow a few basic guidelines, you should be well on your way to finding and bringing home a quality gun that will last you a lifetime.
+However, if you follow a few basic guidelines, you can find a quality gun that lasts you a lifetime.

 There are many reasons to buy a used gun.
-One is cost — used firearms can often be tens or hundreds of dollars less expensive than their new-production counterparts.
-Another is availability — some makes and models are no longer manufactured.
+One is cost; used firearms can often be tens or hundreds of dollars less expensive than their new-production counterparts.
+Another is availability; many desirable makes and models are no longer manufactured.

 You need to ensure that the gun you buy is functional, safe to fire, and reliable.
-While this is true for practical applications, such as concealed carry, home defense, and hunting, it’s also true for the individual who simply enjoys shooting guns and the competitive shooter who wants a weapon to win at tournaments.
+While this is true for practical applications, such as concealed carry, home defense, and hunting, it’s also true for individuals who simply enjoy shooting guns and the competitive shooter who wants a weapon to win at tournaments.

 Know the Law

 In the United States, there is no specific legislation regulating or covering the purchase, sale, and transfer of used firearms at the federal level.
 As with new guns, existing regulations are primarily concerned with three factors:

 - Whether you are a prohibited person as per the ATF definition